micheleangioni/phalcon-auth/readme.md

 - isConfirmed()
 - isBanned()

-Futhermore, if you want to use the "remember me" feature, the remember_token getter and setter are required.
+Furthermore, if you want to use the "remember me" feature, the following remember token getter and setter are required

+ - getRememberToken()
+ - setRememberToken($token)

 You can then use Phalcon Auth as provided out of the box or customize its behaviour.
 Just see below.